PPP Loan Forgiveness- Possible Loosened Restrictions

 - The PPP loan period would be extended to include costs incurred over 24 weeks once the loan is granted.
 Or by December 31, 2020, whichever date comes first.
 If you are a current borrower, you can elect to continue using the original eight-week period after the bill’s enactment.

 - The deadline for applying for a PPP loan would be extended from June 30, 2020 to December 31, 2020.

 - The forgivable payroll expense requirement would be dropped to 60% rather than the current 75%.
 This means, you may have up to 40% non-payroll costs forgiven, with the remainder of the forgiveness being your payroll costs.

 - The six-month deferral period (which allowed borrowers to defer interest and principal payments until the SBA compensated lenders for forgiven amounts) would be removed.
-Borrowers who don’t apply for forgiveness would be given a minimum of ten months after the expiration of the program to start making payments.
+Borrowers who don’t apply for forgiveness would be given a minimum of ten months.
+This is after the expiration of the program to start making payments.